Aardvark Firefox Extension

 J Javascript Source Generates Javascript code for building the element with W3C DOM techniques.
 Seriously powerful.

-D "De-widthify" Removes any fixed width values from the element (and any contained elements)
+D "De-widthify" Removes any fixed width settings from the element and its children elements

 P Paste Insert the last removed element before the current selected element